larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 future.
 They are a resource that the community can use to address disruptive behavior.
 The moderator team is responsible to the IESG.
-The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
+The IESG will create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.

   Moderators may take actions when administrators do not respond to